Notes to the consolidated financial statements

 (b) Interest in joint ventures

 (1) Vista Shipping Pte.
-Ltd. and its subsidiaries (formerly known as Vista Shipping Limited and its subsidiaries) (“Vista Shipping”) is a joint venture in which the Group has joint control and 50% ownership interest.
-Vista Shipping is domiciled in Singapore and structured as a separate vehicle in shipowning, and the Group has residual interest in its net assets.
+Ltd. and its subsidiaries (“Vista Shipping”) is a joint venture in which the Group has joint control and 50% ownership interest.
+Vista Shipping is domiciled in Singapore and structured as a sepa rate vehicle in shipowning, with the Group having residual interest in its net assets.
 Accordingly, the Group has classified its interest in Vista Shipping as a joint venture.
-In accordance with the agreement under which Vista Shipping is established, the Group and the other investor in the joint venture have agreed to provide shareholders’ loans in proportion to their interests to finance the newbuild programme as described in Note 13.
+In accordance with the agreement under which Vista Shipping was established, the Group and the other investor in the joint venture have agreed to provide shareholders’ loans in proportion to their interests to finance the newbuild programme asdscribed in Note 13.

 The following table summarises the financial information of Vista Shipping as included in its own consolidated financial statements.
 The table also reconciles the summarised financial information to the carrying amount of the Group’s interest in Vista Shipping.